Frequently Unasked Questions

 I have had a lifelong battle with body-image that ranged from full-fledged eating disorders to just feeling like general crap about myself.

 As I have gotten older, I've started to feel differently about my own skin.
 My legs are larger than they have ever been before, but they can also squat my body weight.
-My arms might be softer than they used to be, but they can catch my 50 pounds of solid muscle dog that comes barreling down the hallway into my arms.
+My arms might be softer than they used to be, but they can catch my 50 pounds of solid muscle dog that comes barreling down the hallway straight into them.
 Those little things that I used to be uncomfortable with have now become my favorite things about myself.
-My small eyes are the feature that ties my siblings and me together, my pale skin that has its fair share of dimples makes me unique.
+My small eyes that I used to spend far too long trying to make look bigger each morning are the feature that ties my siblings and me together.
+My pale skin that has its fair share of dimples makes me unique.